We could not have met our 17 million Hardcap and

 Carry Out The Rules & Ban Violators

-The most important thing during ICO sales and community engagement is that you carry out your rules.
+The most important thing during community engagement is that you carry out your rules.
 For example, we banned posting ETH addresses because scammers were trying to flood our room with them.
 If you don’t actually ban violators, you will lose control of you room.

 Often, as many as 10,000 people can flood onto social media, your community channels and talk about your project.
 With this many people participating in your sale, Fear, Uncertainty, and Doubt (FUD) will have to be considered.
-Bezant was the prime example where we’ve seen panic completely overtake a room before a token sale.
-This was due to a mixture of misaligned messaging, vague timeline, and being unprepared for investor questions
+Bezant was the prime example where we’ve seen panic completely overtake a room before a major event.
+This was due to a mixture of misaligned messaging, vague timeline, and being unprepared for platform questions.

 Post Standardized Rules Everywhere